psr-discovery/discovery/README.md

 $request = $requestFactory->createRequest('GET', 'https://example.com');
 ```

-Please see the [psr-discovery/http-factory-implementations](https://github.com/psr-discovery/http-factory-implementations) repository for a list of the supported library implementations.
-Pull requests are welcome to add support for additional libraries.
+Please see the [psr-discovery/http-factory-implementations](https://github.com/psr-discovery/http-factory-implementations) repository for a list of the supported implementations.
+If a particular implementation is missing you'd like to see, please open a pull request adding support.

 ### PSR-14 Event Dispatchers